Sunday, December 25, 2022

 Receiving the Eucharist:We invite you to receive the Holy Eucharist if you are an Orthodox Christian who has prepared yourself through fasting, prayer, and recent confession.
 If you are not Orthodox, or are Orthodox but have not prepared, we invite you to receive a piece of the blessed bread in the wooden bowls held by the altar servers at the front of the church.

-Parish Council will meet today after Divine Liturgy.
+Parish Council meets today, Sunday after Divine Liturgy.

 THIS WEEK